Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/css-box-decoration-break-to-the-rescue.md

 Until a superhero arrived called: Box Decoration Break!
 And it does exactly what we are looking for!

-This amazing feature comes with two states:
+This amazing feature comes in two states:

 1. `slice`: Elements are seen as one big element (So what we have seen happening)
-2. `clone`: Element is broken into fragments with each their own copy of the styles.
+2. `clone`: Element is broken into fragments with each their copy of the styles.

 The clone feature is what we are looking for, and let's see how that looks.